refinedev/refine/documentation/docs/tutorials.md

 - node: `>=16.x`
 - yarn: `>=1.15` or npm: `>=8.x` or PnPm: `>=7.x`

-To check, please run the following commands from your terminal.
+To check, please run the following commands from your terminal:

 ```bash
 node -v